AAP doing the right thing by going solo? Here's what Delhiites have to say

 [16th Lok Sabha: This is Report card of four AAP MPs]

-Vishal Verma, a Delhi resident, said, "Allying with Congress is the only way AAP can stop the BJP from sweeping the BJP.
+Vishal Verma, a Delhi resident, said, "Allying with Congress is the only way AAP can stop the BJP from sweeping Delhi.
 Even then it would be difficult to stop, Delhi voter is very clear who he want in Delhi, and who can do good for India."

 "I feel BJP will sweep Delhi.
 Kejriwal has lost his credibility by siding with others.
 His main USP was that AAP is different from other parties.
 Now by showing desperation for alliance and hobnobbing with other parties, even he is just another politician.
 Where is the difference," said Gaurav, an IT professional.